nus-cs2103-AY2021S1/tp/docs/UserGuide.md

     ![DeleteExamExpectedOutcomeBefore](images/DeleteExamExpectedOutcomeBefore.png)
     <div align="center">Figure 19: Before entering delete exam command</div><br>

-    * You can use `exam delete 1 i/1` to delete the first exam record on the first student in the displayed student list on the main panel.
+    * You can use `exam delete 1 i/1` to delete the first exam record of the first student in the displayed student list on the main panel.
     * You should see that you have successfully deleted the first exam record of the first student as shown below (Figure 20) after entering the above command.

     ![DeleteExamExpectedOutcomeAfter](images/DeleteExamExpectedOutcomeAfter.png)